Research output per year

 Research activity per year

-Mitch is a computational quantitative geographer / applied computer scientist, with over 35 years experience of working in academic research and teaching roles.
-His primary research interests are in the fields of spatial analysis and geo-informatics, and in applied computational geography, working under the following broad themes:
+Mitch is a computational quantitative geographer and applied computer scientist, with 35+ years experience of conducting academic research and delivering higher education teaching at UK Universities.
+His primary research interests lay in the fields of spatial analysis, geoinformatics and applied computational geography.
+Much of his research has been undertaken under the following broad themes:

 • Dasymetric mapping, dasymetric areal interpolation,